theOlchi/coderunner/README.md

-# MoodleCodeRunnerContainer
+# coderunner - A Moodle-CodeRunner-Docker-Container
-Really basic Docker setup for experimenting with Moodle and CodeRunner
+A really basic Docker setup for experimenting with Moodle, CodeRunner and Jobe